myyat/hotel-booking-system-ba/README.md

 Q: Is refund allowed in case of cancellation?
 A: Yes.
 Full refund is provided if cancellation is made within the allowed cancellation period.

-### 5.2 Hotel Owner Questions
+### 5.2 Hotel Owner Questions and Answers

-- How do hotel owners register on the platform?
+Q: How do hotel owners register on the platform?
+A: Hotel owners can register by providing their business name, contact information, and email address.
+After account verification by the system administrator, they can proceed to list their properties.

-- Can hotel owners manage their own listings?
+Q: Can hotel owners manage their own listings?
+A: Yes.
+Hotel owners have full control over their listings, including updating hotel descriptions, room types, photos, and pricing.

-- Can they update room availability and pricing in real time?
+Q: Can they update room availability and pricing in real time?
+A: Yes.
+Hotel owners can update room availability and pricing in real time through their dashboard.

-- How are bookings assigned or notified to hotel owners?
+Q: How are bookings assigned or notified to hotel owners?
+A: Hotel owners receive instant booking notifications via their dashboard and email whenever a new reservation is made.

-- Can hotel owners view and manage booking history?
+Q: Can hotel owners view and manage booking history?
+A: Yes.
+Hotel owners can view past and current reservations, track booking status, and manage bookings through their dashboard.

-4.3 Business & Product Questions
+### 5.3 Business & Product Questions and Answers

 - Will the system be developed as a web application, mobile application, or both?
 - What is the business model (commission-based, subscription, or both)?
 - Is online payment mandatory for booking confirmation?